xrettle/WFGY/TensionUniverse/Experiments/Q106_MVP/README.md

 4. After execution finishes, verify:

-   * `Q106_A_results.csv` exists in the same directory.
+   * the aggregated summary table is printed in the output.
+   * the `T_robust` table shows Design R ≈ 0 and Design F ≈ 0.3.
    * `Q106A.png` and `Q106A2.png` are present, and match the descriptions in Section 1.7.
-   * The printed summary at the bottom includes design-level `T_robust` values where Design R ≈ 0 and Design F ≈ 0.3.

 5. (Optional) Experiment: